The next orientation will be Sunday, August 5, 2018 from 12:30 to 2:00 pm at the Oaks Park Hanger.

 Parents: You will need to stay for the entirety of the Orientation and attend the Parent’s Meeting at the Orientation.
 Part of this process includes typical sports paperwork such as insurance, waivers and, if needed, how to utilize the Rent N’ Roll lending program.

 Are you interested in a Junior Skater Scholarship?
 Rose City Rollers is committed to making roller derby as accessible to youth as possible.
 To that end, we award numerous scholarships to qualifying families.
 Please check out this page for more information on skater scholarships!

 - New skaters start out in our training program.
-The Seedlings for Rosebuds (12-17 yr old), and the Butterflies for the Rose Petals (7-12 yr old).
+The Rosebuds Basics (12-17 yr old), and the Rose Petals Basics (7-12 yr old).

-- Rose Petals Butterflies’ practices are Sundays 1:30 – 3:00 pm, then attending home team practices on Saturday mornings once basic skills are cleared.
+- Rose Petals Basics practices are Sundays 10:00 am – 12:00 pm, then Mondays from 4:30 – 6:00 pm once basic skills are cleared.
 Parents are required to stay at all practices for juniors in the Rose Petals program.

-- The length of time spent on Seedlings or Butterflies varies greatly and is entirely skill-based as there are many skills needing to be mastered.
+- The length of time spent in the Training Program varies greatly and is entirely skill-based as there are many skills needing to be mastered.

 - Let us know if your personal information changes